-As you may know, I've been keeping Eclectica going mostly on my own for over a year now, and without my former co-editor's technical expertise and artistic vision, several aspects of the magazine have regrettably been neglected.
+I've been keeping Eclectica going mostly on my own for over a year now, and without my former co-editor's technical expertise and artistic vision, several aspects of the magazine have regrettably been neglected.
 Most notably, new issues have been slow in coming, often missing deadlines by entire months.
-This issue is no exception, of course, since it was originally due out the beginning of March.
+This issue is no exception since it was originally due out the beginning of March.
 However, as I feel after each issue is finally ready to hit the web, it does seem like better late than never.
 The magazine, its contributors, and its readership have taken on a life of their own, and even my fitful contributions haven't prevented Eclectica from hanging around and remaining a truly respectable venue for new writing.
 Plus, while Eclectica is supposed to be a bimonthly publication, it has at least managed to stay a quarterly, which seems to be the norm for many of the more established literary sites on the net.

 I was able to find a number of lists that do have rating systems.
 Some, like the ezines they contain, are better than others.
 Since it's up to the editors to submit their publications to these lists, Eclectica wasn't in any of them until this week.
-It's worth noting that all of these lists have the same inherent problems that InfoJump does.
+It's worth noting all of these lists have the same inherent problems InfoJump does.
 The more established a publication, like Blue Moon, the more votes its likely to get, yes, but the lower its rating is likely to be.
 A new zine publisher can easily ask ten of his friends to vote, thereby giving his publication the highest possible rating even if no one else ever reads it.

 Speaking of great writing though, I'd like to turn my attention to the current issue.
 One of the things that strikes me is the remarkable array of characters in the fiction category.
-There's the embattled but in no way pathetic woman who must change her father's diapers in Elayne Roman's "Quick Pick," and the drying-out drunk who must spend a month building a retaining wall for the Sheriff's daughter in A.M.
+There's the embattled but in no way pathetic woman who must change her father's diapers in Elayne Roman's "Quick Pick," and the drying-out drunk who must spend a month building a retaining wall for the sheriff's daughter in A.M.
 Kiernan's "Jungle Quilt."
 The still attractive wife of a well-known homosexual British aristocrat is just one of several interesting characters in Andrew Morton's "England's Glory," while the newly divorced couple in John Palcewski's "Dawn of Civility" are indelibly sketched by a few documents and keepsakes spilled from a shoebox.
 These and many other characters help to make this what I believe to be one of the better fiction issues we've ever had.

 Which is not to say fiction is the only source of excitement in this issue.
 There are poems from nine different poets and an eclectic assortment of nonfiction and miscellany, including Frederick Zackel's nearly exhaustive treatise entitled "Sex & Death," which pretty much says everything there is to say about that particular combination of topics.
 Craig Butler returns with yet another satirical portrait, this time of an invented (I sincerely hope!) playwright, as opposed to the cabaret director he profiled a couple issues ago.
-Finally, Ann Skea continues to write great book reviews, and I give my opinions about some new music releases.
+And Ann Skea continues to write great book reviews, and I give my opinions about some new music releases.
 All in all, this issue was another labor of love, and I'm proud of it (not to mention happy to be done with it!).

 I hope you enjoy the work of all these fine writers, and that you'll find the time to help promote Eclectica so more people will have a chance to read their work.